Follow JK cosplay on Facebook!

 First thing you’ll want to do is to prime the globe with some white spray primer.
 Once primed, you can then paint the ears and head to your design.

-The original hellraiser is a black and grey color scheme, but I decided to go with something a bit more eye catching and went with a pink and neon pink color scheme.
+I decided to go with something a bit more eye catching and went with a pink and

-After everything is painted, you’ll need to finish it off with a layer or two of flat clear coat spray.
+After everything is painted, you’ll need to finish it off

 From mau5head to Pinhead